 Additionally, what is the risk of equipment being outdated before the initial investment or upfront cost is recovered?

 Energy prices vary significantly depending on location and access to free sources, such as solar panels.
 Additionally, mining equipment can have varying energy efficiency, which is measured by the hashrate unit per energy unit (e.g., terahash per watt/hour).
-Some commercial mining operations are located closer to energy sources (power stations), where they can benefit from excess energy generated.
+Some commercial mining operations are located closer to energy sources (power stations), where they can benefit from the excess energy generated.

 Does the desired blockchain to mine have a varying difficulty that automatically adjusts?
 How often does it adjust: as-you-go depending on hashrate availability, or on specific dates (e.g., on a specific future date, is difficulty expected to double)?